huss-osman/linux-fundamentals/bash-scripting/fundamentals/17-working-with-files.md

 # Working with Files

 ## Overview
-- Bash frequently interacts with files during automation.

-- Reading files allows us to extract structured information from logs, configuration files, and datasets.

-- Writing files allows us to create, modify, and store data programmatically.

-- File checksums allow us to verify file integrity and authenticity by generating a unique cryptographic fingerprint for each file.
+Bash frequently interacts with files during automation.
+Reading files allows us to extract structured information from logs, configuration files, and datasets, while writing files enables us to create, modify, and store data programmatically.
+Additionally, file checksums provide a way to verify file integrity and authenticity by generating a unique cryptographic fingerprint for each file.

 ---